bdickason/bdickason.com/posts/final-fantasy-7.md

 <img src="/static/posts/final-fantasy-7/hackers-around-laptop.webp" />

-We had played all of the North American console releases (Final Fantasy on NES, FF2 and FF3 on SNES) and hadn't read much about the new one.
+We had played all of the North American console releases (Final Fantasy on NES, FF2 and FF3 on SNES) but hadn't read much about the new one.
 The previous titles had beautiful pixel art and stories and a ton of charm but were not widely known.
 I'm sure it was covered in gaming magazines, but I don't remember hearing a huge fuss.

 When we popped the disc in and saw the intro, everyone gasped:
 {{ youtubeEmbed("6CORYpK6_W8", "Final Fantasy 7 Intro (PSX)") }}